dkorotkov444/meet/README.md

 The scenarios below are presented in plain Markdown so the Gherkin keywords render with emphasis.

-### Feature 1 â€” Filter Events By City
+### Feature 1.
+Filter Events By City

-#### Scenario 1 â€” When user hasnâ€™t searched for a city, show upcoming events from all cities.
+#### Scenario 1.
+When user hasnâ€™t searched for a city, show upcoming events from all cities.

 *Given* the user is on the main event list page